abdo11hafez/Mini-RTOS/README.md

     - Semaphores.
     - Mutexes.

-    All Kernel Objects are Created using static memory allocation,i.e. Before Program Execution.
+    All Kernel Objects are Created using **static memory allocation**,i.e. Before Program Execution.

 - **Kernel Services Available:**
     - `OS_Init`: for initializing the SysTick Timer, Exception Priorities and the Ready Tasks List.